 Is Disney Plus worth getting?

 We're sure all the information so far has answered this question already.
 But just to be clear, the answer is, unequivocally, yes.
-Disney Plus will set you back a mere $6.99 / £5.99 a month for the next few days.
-That's the same price you pay for the lowest monthly Netflix fee in the UK.
-And, let's be honest, Netflix's non-HD stream to a single device service is nothing to shout about.
-With Disney Plus, you're getting four streams and unlimited downloads, plus all the content is in 4K; even once the price goes up to £7.99/$7.99 per month on 23 February, that's still incredible value.
+Disney Plus will set you back a mere $7.99 / £7.99 a month.
+With Disney Plus, you're getting four streams and unlimited downloads, plus all the content is in 4K.

-A bumper Disney Plus pack also available in the US for $12.99 gives users access to Hulu and ESPN Plus streaming services too.
+A bumper Disney Plus pack also available in the US for $13.99, giving users access to Hulu and ESPN Plus streaming services too.